Types of Lymphoma

-- Diffuse large B-cell lymphoma (DLBCL): this form constitutes about 33% of all non-Hodgkin lymphomas in the United States.
+- Diffuse large B-cell lymphoma (DLBCL): this form constitutes about one in three cases of all non-Hodgkin lymphomas in the United States.
 It is a fast-growing lymphoma and can affect anyone of any age but occurs mostly in older people.

-- Follicular lymphomas: these make up about 14% of all lymphomas in the U.S. This is generally considered a very slow- growing lymphoma, but some follicular lymphomas behave like DLBCL.
+- Follicular lymphomas: these make up about one in five of all lymphomas in the U.S. This is generally a very slow-growing lymphoma, but over time about one in three turns into a fast-growing DLBCL.

 - B cell chronic lymphocytic leukemia / small lymphocytic lymphoma (CLL / SLL): this is a slow-progressing disease in which the lymphoma cells are predominantly small in size.
 CLL / SLL is the same disease; however, CLL mainly involves the bone marrow and the blood while SLL is found mainly in the lymph nodes.
 These two together make up approximately 24% of all lymphomas.

 Some of the more common forms of T-cell lymphomas include:

 - Precursor T-lymphoblastic lymphoma (leukemia): a disease that can be considered either a lymphoma or leukemia depending on whether affected cells are found in the blood and/or in the bone marrow.
 About 1% of all lymphomas are this type.

 - Mature or peripheral T-cell lymphomas: there are many different kinds of mature T-cell lymphomas that all together make up about 4% to 5% of all lymphomas.